sinemgrbz/Patika-Front-End-Web-Developer-Bootcamp/week-2/homework-2/README.md

-# Optional Form Project
+# Tribute Website

-In this project, the aim is to create a simple form using HTML and CSS.
+In this project, tribute website designed for a writer using HTML and CSS.